t-karasova/grs-samples-python/tutorial_query_expansion.md

 ## Let's get started

-This tutorial will show you how to enable the query expansion feature, which allows you to increases the recall for query terms with few results, especially long tail queries.
+This tutorial will show you how to activate the query expansion feature, which allows you to increase the recall for query terms with a few results, especially long tail queries.

-If the query expansion disabled, only the exact search query is used, even if total size of search result is zero.
+If the query expansion is deactivated, only the exact search query will be used, even if the total size of search result is zero.

-Enable query expansion feature and let Google Retail Search ti build an automatic query expansion.
+Enable query expansion feature and let Google Retail Search to build an automatic query expansion.

-You can also pin unexpanded products so they will always be at the top of the search results, followed by the expanded results
+You can also pin unexpanded products so they will always be at the top of the search results, followed by the expanded results.

-This is really usefull feature thet helps you to enchance customer expirience.
-So let's look at it closely
+This is a really usefull feature which helps you to enchance customer experience.
+So let's look at it closely.

 **Time to complete**: About 2 minutes